columnar-tech/dbc/docs/guides/driver_manager.md

 === "Java"

-    To add the Java ADBC driver manager to a Maven project, add the following dependency:
+    To use the Java ADBC driver manager in a Maven project, add the driver manager and JNI driver packages:

     ```xml
     <dependency>